Read our 2023 annual report

 Knowledge Hub

-A little over a year of conflict in Sudan has created the world’s largest hunger crisis and now a famine in North Darfur.
-(Updated August 7, 2024)
+Almost two years of conflict in Sudan has created the world’s largest hunger crisis and now famine has been detected in at least five parts of the country.

-Over 25 million people (more than half of the country’s population) are facing high levels of food insecurity according to the Integrated Food Security Phase Classification (IPC).
-On August 1, 2024, the IPC’s Famine Review Committee confirmed that a man-made famine has taken hold within Zamzam camp.
-One of North Darfur’s largest displacement sites, Zamzam is home to over half a million people fleeing violence who are now unable to leave, farm, or afford the food staples and other commodities that are available to them in the area.
+One of North Darfur’s largest displacement sites, Zamzam is home to over half a million people fleeing violence who are unable to leave, farm, or afford the food staples and other commodities that are available to them in the area.

 Read on for what that means, how we got here, and everything else you need to know about the current hunger crisis in Sudan.